‘Now or never’: Migrants rush to US border ahead of Title 42 expiration - KESQ

 Migrants have strained some U.S. cities over the last year.

-Denver began seeing well over 100 migrants a day arrive on buses last week, activating an emergency operations center.
+Denver began seeing well over 100 migrants a day arrive on buses last week and activated an emergency operations center.
 The city is scrambling for shelter space.

-“The numbers are overwhelming,” said Alan Salazar, chief of staff to Mayor Michael Hancock.

-Salazar estimated about 9,000 migrants have passed through Denver since late fall, when the city suddenly became a popular stop for Venezuelans and others.

 Elías Guerra, 20, came to Denver last week after hearing it was a welcoming place where he could get a free bus ticket to his final destination.
-After four nights in a church shelter, Denver provided a $58 bus ticket to New York City.
+After four nights in a church shelter, the city provided a $58 ticket to New York.
 He left Wednesday night.

-“Here it’s comfortable, it’s safe, there’s food, there’s shelter, there’s restrooms,” Guerra said as he waited with dozens of other migrants in a parking garage where the city processed new arrivals.
+“Here it’s comfortable, it’s safe, there’s food, there’s shelter, there’s restrooms,” Guerra said as he waited with other migrants in a parking garage where the city processed new arrivals.

 Associated Press writers Colleen Long and Rebecca Santana in Washington; Christopher Sherman in Mexico City; Gerardo Carrillo in Matamoros, Mexico; Maria Verza in Ciudad Juarez, Mexico; Anita Snow in Phoenix; Nick Riccardi in Denver; Morgan Lee in Santa Fe, New Mexico; Giovanna Dell’Orto in El Paso; and Elliot Spagat in Tijuana, Mexico, contributed.